microsoft/autogen/README.md

     <br>
 </p>

+:fire: Heads-up: We're preparing to migrate [autogen](https://microsoft.github.io/FLAML/docs/Use-Cases/Autogen) into a dedicated github repository.
+Alongside this move, we'll also launch a dedicated Discord server and a website for comprehensive documentation.

 :fire: The automated multi-agent chat framework in [autogen](https://microsoft.github.io/FLAML/docs/Use-Cases/Autogen) is in preview from v2.0.0.

 :fire: FLAML is highlighted in OpenAI's [cookbook](https://github.com/openai/openai-cookbook#related-resources-from-around-the-web).